marrow/mongo/guide.md

 {% endmethod %}

 Now that we have a document defined we can move on to exploring how to interact with them.

+## Collection Management

+`Document` subclasses utilizing the `Collection` trait (which `Queryable` inherits) gain class-level _active record_ behaviours.
+Additionally, `Collection` inherits `Identified` as well, providing an automatically generated ObjectId field named `id` which maps to the stored `_id` key.
+There is a fairly substantial number of collection metadata and calculated properties available.

 ## Document Interaction